Miami vs. Drake Predictions & Picks - NCAA Tournament First Round

 Miami vs. Drake Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Friday's game that pits the Miami Hurricanes (25-7) against the Drake Bulldogs (27-7) at MVP Arena has a good chance to be a competitive matchup based on our computer prediction, which projects a final score of 74-71 in favor of Miami.
-Tipoff is at 7:25 PM ET on March 17.
+Friday's game between the Miami Hurricanes (25-7) and the Drake Bulldogs (27-7) at MVP Arena is expected to be a tight matchup, as our computer prediction projects a final score of 74-71, with Miami coming out on top.
+Game time is at 7:25 PM ET on March 17.

-According to our computer prediction, the Miami versus Drake matchup has a predicted spread that equals the actual spread (2.5).
-The two sides are projected to fail to hit the 146.5 total.
+Based on our computer prediction, Miami is a good bet to cover the point spread, which is listed at 2.5.
+The two teams are projected to come in below the 145.5 total.

 Miami vs. Drake Game Info & Odds